 Step 2: Display your products in a beautiful way

 Now that you’ve gotten rid of superfluous products, it’s time to organise them.
 Kondo says, “Make-up is to make yourself beautiful so it’s very important to store it in a beautiful way.”
-I personally like the way lucite trays look on my vanity, but it’s most important to find a solution that speaks to you.
-Trays, or even antique mirrors or picture frames are all lovely options.
+We personally like the way trinket trays look on our dressing table, but it’s most important to find a solution that speaks to you.
+Antique frames, or even an old Birchbox are all lovely storage options.

 Just as important for your organisation is keeping your products clean.
 So wipe off your foundation, clean your brushes often (a nifty tool like this makes that more fun!), and don’t leave any spills.